The Heavenly Kid: Plot

-In the late 1960s, young greaser-type rebel Bobby Fontana challenges Joe Barnes to a game of chicken for making a pass at his girlfriend Emily.
+In the early 1960s, young greaser-type rebel Bobby Fontana challenges Joe Barnes to a game of chicken for making a pass at his girlfriend Emily.
 Bobby wins the race easily when Joe dives out of his car, but he himself is unable to get out of the car in time due to his bracelet getting caught on the gearshift.
 He dies as his car plummets over the cliff into a fiery wreck.

 Bobby awakens to find himself aboard a speeding train, which stops at a station housing a huge escalator going up into a bright white light, which one of the attendants refers to as "Uptown" (Heaven).
 He is denied access to the escalator, and Rafferty appears and explains that he is not yet considered ready and needs to carry out an "assignment" in order to earn his ticket Uptown.
 Until then, he has to stay on a train in "Midtown" (Purgatory), where he meets people from different eras.

 After many years, Rafferty takes Bobby back to Earth and gives him his assignment: he is to act as a guardian angel and friend for Lenny Barnes, a promising high school student who is constantly picked on in school, particularly by school bullies Fred Gallo and Bill McIntyre.
 However, Bobby is instructed that he is only allowed to reveal himself to Lenny and nobody else.

 Bobby helps Lenny by giving him a makeover, assisting him in dealing with Fred and Bill, and helping him win the affection of the hottest girl in school, Sharon.
 However, Bobby comes to realize that the new lifestyle Lenny is leading is not noble, as it causes him to rebel against everyone, including his parents and long-time friend Melissa.